turtlshell/Compare-FileHash/README.md

 The list of file paths, separated by commas, to compare the hashes of.
 A minimum of two paths must be supplied (unless '-Expected' is passed), however there is no upper limit.

-#### -Algorithm (optional)
+#### -Algorithms (optional)

 Determines which algorithm(s) are used to compute the specified files' hashes.
 You may pass any number of algorithms, separated by commas, which the Get-FileHash cmdlet supports.
 Passing "All" will run all algorithms, and if this parameter is not passed, it will default to SHA512.

 #### -Expected (optional)

 Allows you to specify the hash you are expecting, and compares the file(s) against that, rather than against each other.
-Passing this switch reduces the minimum '-Files' limit from 2 to 1, and limits '-Algorithm' to 1 type.
+Passing this switch reduces the minimum '-Files' limit from 2 to 1, and limits '-Algorithms' to 1 type.

 #### -Quiet (optional)